gummipunkt/linkycow/README.md

 2. **Dashboard**: Browse your links, search, and pull to refresh
 3. **Add Links**: Use the floating action button or share from other apps
 4. **Edit Links**: Tap on any link to view details and edit
-5. **Collections & Tags**: Organize your links using the dropdown and autocomplete fields

 ## Development